sbuss/gocon-tokyo/talk-notes.md

 database.

-Under gVisor, rather than patch the net and os packages, we can instead run unmodified Go, with syscalls handled by the by the gVIsor sentry, and net and file access handled by the Gofers.
+Under gVisor, rather than patch the net and os packages, we can instead run unmodified Go, with syscalls handled by the gVIsor sentry, and net and file access handled by the Gofers.
 I really can't praise gVisor enough; you should all go check it out, you can build really incredible things wth it.